- Über unsOFAJ

 Since 1963, the FGYO has enabled more than 8 million young people from France and Germany to take part in 300.000 exchange programmes.
 It grant aids on average 9.000 exchanges each year (more than 5.300 group exchanges and about 3.700 individual exchange programmes) in which 200.000 young people take part.

 4. Fields of activity

-The FGYO works on the principle of subsidiarity with several partner organisations in order to achieve the following objectives:
+The FGYO works on the principle of subsidiary with several partner organisations in order to achieve the following objectives:

-- to strengthen links between children, young people, young adults and youth
+- to strengthen links between children, young people, young adults and youth leaders in both countries

 - to contribute to the discovery of each other's culture